 Provides families with short-term temporary relief from the on-going responsibilities of caregiving.
 Services may be provided in agency residences that have available space, day service settings, or the family’s home.

-Provides individualized programs for older adolescents to become involved in life-skills training and pre-vocational/work exploration activities.
+Provides individualized programs for older adolescents to become involved in life-skills support and pre-vocational/work exploration activities.
 The program is designed for a smooth transition from children’s services or public school to generic community services.
-Additionally, we provide adult Work Training and Employment Services as needed.
+Additionally, we provide adult Work Supports and Employment Services as needed.

-Provides organized training to persons who may need training in daily living skills and socialization skills.
-This training is provided in settings such as small group homes with 24 hour supervision
+Provides organized support to persons who may need support with daily living skills and socialization skills.
+This support is provided in settings such as small group homes with 24 hour supervision